Topic-wise Exploration of the Telegram Group-verse: Multimedia and external links

-Analyzing the sharing of links to external websites (i.e., different from \url{telegram.me} and \url{t.me}) allows us to understand how Telegram users may be redirecting (or driving) attention (and traffic) to other websites.
+We now extend the analysis to the sharing of links to external websites (i.e., different from \url{telegram.me} and \url{t.me}) to assess how Telegram users wish to redirect (or drive) attention to other websites, and the interplay with external Web resources .

-In Figure \ref{fig:domain-heatmap}, we present the average frequency at which a domain appears in a given topic.
+In Figure~\ref{fig:domain-heatmap}, we present the average frequency at which a domain appears in a given topic.
 We focus on the union of the 5 most popular domains across each topic.
-These collect from $\approx$20\% to $\approx$50\% of links --- with a fragmented list of other platforms (bottom row).
-The three most frequent platform are social networks: X, YouTube and Instagram.
-Usage varies a lot: X sees significant use in \textit{Cryptocurrency}; YouTube and, to a lesser extent, Instagram are the two most transversal platforms.
-Conversely, in line with their discussion topics, \textit{Technology} and \textit{Software and Application} show a significant usage of GitHub pages.
-The \url{telegra.ph} open and anonymous publishing platform is used in \textit{Software \& Applications}, e.g. to share installation guides and tutorials.
+These cover from $\approx$20\% to $\approx$50\% of links --- with a heavy-tailed presence of other platforms (bottom row).
+The three most frequent platforms are social networks: X, YouTube and Instagram.
+Usage varies a lot: X sees significant use in \textit{Cryptocurrency} groups; YouTube and, to a lesser extent, Instagram are the two most transversal platforms.
+Conversely, in line with their discussion topics, \textit{Technology} and \textit{Software and Application} groups show a significant usage of GitHub pages.
+The \url{telegra.ph}, an open and anonymous publishing platform, is very often used in \textit{Software \& Applications} groups, e.g., to share anonymously installation guides and tutorials.
+All in all, we observe a very diverse sharing of information from extensive platforms, with each topic having different preferential means to refer to external outlets.

+Finally, we expand \texttt{bit.ly} URLs, finding that only 4.2\% pointed to popular domains (i.e., those in the union of the five most frequent domains per topic), while 67.4\% led to less common websites with few occurrences.
+Additionally, 28.4\% of these URLs directed to expired domains.
+As \texttt{bit.ly} URLs represent a small fraction of the total, their expansion minimally impacts domain rankings but rather highlights the use of URL shorteners as a noteworthy behavior.

+\textit{\textbf{Main takeaways:} YouTube consistently serves as the most prevalent domain across all topics to share external content (largest share of links across each but one topic).
+A notable exception is the cryptocurrency discussions, where X takes precedence (11.9\% vs. 6\%).
+Some platforms are popular in some topics, with again few common habits (except YouTube, see Figure~\ref{fig:domain-heatmap}).}